KvalitetsIT/monitoring101/03-promql-getting-started/README.md

 ### How does deriv work?
 The deriv function works fundamentally differently from the rate and increase functions.

-In short, data many times every single second.
+In short, data changes constantly.
 Prometheus provides us with snapshot of this data every, say, 15 seconds.
 From these snapshots we want to estimate at what rate our data changing.

 When we choose to use the deriv function, Prometheus uses linear regression to calculate the best possible estimate of the rate at which our data changes.
 Without getting into the heavy math as to why, linear regression is by far the best method for estimating the rate of change in data.
 Because of this, it is not good practice to use alternative functions like delta for gauges.

 Additionally, choosing our interval to be rather small (e.g. [1m] or [5m]) will usually give us the best estimates, but it's often perfectly reasonable to set our interval lengths to something longer (e.g. [1h]) if we want a prettier, smoother graph with fewer spikes.

 ### Interpreting and modifying deriv
 Deriv calculates the *change per second*.
-But what if we want our visualization to display e.g. the hourly change in byte usage?
+But what if we want our visualization to display e.g. the hourly change in byte usage over the course of the last 7 days?
 We should take the following 3 steps:

-1) We simply multiply the output of the deriv function by 3600 to convert from seconds to hours:
+1) We multiply the output of the deriv function by 3600 to convert it from seconds to hours:

 ```
 ...